shkilass/ezbotf/README.md

 ## Documentation

-(There may be link to the documentation)
+(There must be link to the documentation)

 #### Build Documentation